JosVermoesen/blockchain-poll/ng-blockchain-poll/README.md

 }
 ```

+## Updating to latest Angular 16

+This app is now on Angular 16.

+### update app to latest Angular 16

+`ng update @angular/cli@16 @angular/core@16`

+### update from older Angular versions to the latest

+Follow the instructions in the [Angular Update Guide](https://update.angular.io/) to fix your app.

+#### npm outdated

+In terminal use `npm outdated` to see what packages are requiring updates and what their current and wanted versions are.

+This will also show you which packages are deprecated.

+If you want to update a package to a version newer than what is specified in your package.json, you can do so by running npm update [package-name]@[version-number].

+### Use latest global Angular CLI

+`npm i -g @angular/cli`

 ## Angular Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.